parangeomkar/model-predictive-control-patch-on-STFOC/README.md

 # model-predictive-control-patch-on-STFOC
-This project makes use of sensorless Field Oriented Control (FOC) library from STMicroelectronics and replaces the current PI controllers with Predictive Current Controller (PCC).
+This project makes use of sensorless Field Oriented Control (FOC) library from STMicroelectronics and replaces the DQ Current PI controllers with Predictive Current Controller (PCC).